axolotl-ai-cloud/axolotl/docs/debugging.md

 ## Debugging With Docker

-Using [official axolotl Docker images](https://hub.docker.com/r/winglian/axolotl/tags) is a great way to debug your code, and is a very popular way to use Axolotl.
+Using [official Axolotl Docker images](https://hub.docker.com/r/winglian/axolotl/tags) is a great way to debug your code, and is a very popular way to use Axolotl.
 Attaching VSCode to Docker takes a few more steps.

 ### Setup